kyma-project/kyma/components/connectivity-certs-controller/README.md

     lastSync: "2019-04-10T09:01:06Z"
 ```

-The Connectivity Certs Controller check a status of the connection by calling `ManagementInfoURL` stored in `CentralConnection` CR.
+The Connectivity Certs Controller checks a status of the connection by calling `ManagementInfoURL` stored in `CentralConnection` CR.
-If the Management Info call will fail, the `CentralConnection` will contain an error status.

 ## Certificate renewal

-Connectivity Certs Controller renews client certificate when it is getting close to the expiration time.
+Connectivity Certs Controller renews client certificate when it is getting close to its expiration time.
 Renewed certificate will replace the previous one in the Secret together with new private key.

 To renew the certificate immediately `spec.RenewNow` field on `CentralConnection` should be set to `true`.